-In this set up, if one assumes that the price forecasts of all agents coincide and agree with the period 1 market clearing prices, the resulting temporary equilibrium is referred to as a perfect foresight equilibrium (PFE).
-With the bond market, the markets under perfect foresight are complete, the ensuing equilibrium allocation coincides with an Arrow Debreu (henceforth AD) allocation and is Pareto efficient by the first fundamental theorem of welfare economics.
-This is of course a classic result formalized by Arrow (1964) and then elaborated by Radner (1972).
-Thus under perfect foresight, the AD allocations are the only ones that can be decentralized as Walrasian (temporary) equilibria.
-By the theorem of Debreu (1970), there are finitely many AD allocations, generically in endowments.
-To summarize, generically in endowments, the set of Pareto efficient allocations that can be decentralized as Walrasian equilibria with perfect foresight is zero dimensional.
-The PFE approach explains prices and is able to address welfare issues, but it incurs a serious cost in that perfect foresight is assumed, rather than derived.
-As is expressed by various scholars, the assumption of perfect foresight is extraordinarily strong; a case in point is Radner's own critique of perfect foresight.
-It goes without saying that this approach is absolutely inadequate for comparing the quality of price forecasts and explaining, among other issues, the use of policy tools that seek to influence the forecasts of diverse subsets of agents.
-In spite of these obvious shortcomings, the pervasive use of this approach would appear to stem from the presumption that perfect foresight is indispensable to a market theory that delivers efficient outcomes and retains some predictive power.
+AD allocations are the only ones that can be decentralized as Walrasian (temporary) equilibria.
+Moreover, by the theorem of Debreu (1970), there are finitely many AD allocations, generically in endowments.
+Therefore, generically in endowments, the set of Pareto efficient allocations that can be decentralized as Walrasian equilibria with perfect foresight is zero dimensional.

+The PFE approach explains market prices and is able to address welfare issues, but it incurs a serious cost in that perfect foresight is assumed, rather than derived.
+As is expressed by various scholars, the assumption of perfect foresight is extraordinarily strong; a case in point is Radner's own critique of perfect foresight.2 It goes without saying that this approach is absolutely inadequate for comparing the quality of price forecasts and explaining, among other issues, the use of policy tools that seek to influence the forecasts of diverse economic agents.
+In spite of these obvious shortcomings, the pervasive use of this approach would appear to stem from the presumption that perfect foresight is indispensable to a market theory that addresses intertemporal resource utilization and retains some predictive power.